gargsaar/singlepage_website_ni/_posts/2019-09-04-i-am-glad-you-called.markdown

 "She is exactly like you," she replied and ended the call.

-He knew that she won’t come back and he has lost her.
+He knew that she will never come back.
 Yet he was happy, just because she had called.

 *Some mistakes can never be forgiven, specially when they are done to somebody you love the most.*